Identifying topological order through unsupervised machine learning

-\sect{Introduction}Machine learning techniques \cite{NielsensBook,GoodfellowBook,mehta2018Review} are exquisitely tailored to uncover structure in complex data and to efficiently describe it with a minimal number of parameters.
-Recent advances in this field, demonstrated in areas as diverse as computer vision and natural language processing, have motivated the application of machine learning to various problems in condensed matter physics, with the hope of mutual benefits.
-Of the many conceptually and practically valuable applications \cite{ConnectionToRG,Carleo602,Sarma,FuSelfLearning,QuantumStateTomography,YZYouGeometry,carleo2018constructing,InteractionDistance}, using machine learning to classify phases of matter and describe phase transitions has taken center stage \cite{RogerNature,MelkoFermions,PhysRevLett.118.216401,QuantumLoopTopography2,Confusion,Rand2DSystem,RandomSystems,yoshiokaDisorder,S1S1MappingSupervised,RealSpaceTopInvs,AdversarialNNs,iakovlev2018supervised,vargas2018extrapolating,RogerXY,wang2018machine,HuUnsupervised,Wetzel,WangUnsupervised,cristoforettiUnsupervised,TrebstBKT,zhang2018machine,suchsland2018parameter}.
-While many conventional, symmetry-breaking, phase transitions can be efficiently captured by machine learning approaches due to the local nature of the order parameter, topological phase transitions are particularly difficult to ``learn'' \cite{RogerXY}.
+Machine learning (ML) techniques \cite{NielsensBook,GoodfellowBook,mehta2018Review} are exquisitely tailored to uncover structure in complex data and to efficiently describe it with a minimal number of parameters.
+Recent advances in this field, demonstrated in areas as diverse as computer vision and natural language processing, have motivated the application of ML to various problems in condensed matter physics, with the hope of mutual benefits.
+Of the many conceptually and practically valuable applications \cite{ConnectionToRG,Carleo602,Sarma,FuSelfLearning,QuantumStateTomography,YZYouGeometry,carleo2018constructing,InteractionDistance}, using ML to classify phases of matter and identify phase transitions has taken center stage \cite{RogerNature,MelkoFermions,PhysRevLett.118.216401,QuantumLoopTopography2,Confusion,Rand2DSystem,RandomSystems,yoshiokaDisorder,S1S1MappingSupervised,RealSpaceTopInvs,AdversarialNNs,iakovlev2018supervised,vargas2018extrapolating,RogerXY,wang2018machine,HuUnsupervised,Wetzel,WangUnsupervised,cristoforettiUnsupervised,TrebstBKT,zhang2018machine,suchsland2018parameter}.
+While many conventional, symmetry-breaking, phase transitions can be efficiently captured by ML approaches due to the local nature of the order parameter, topological phase transitions are particularly difficult to ``learn'' \cite{RogerXY}.
 The difficulty stems from the fact that topological phase transitions are characterized by the proliferation of non-local, topological defects that are suppressed in the topologically ordered phase \cite{BKTTransition,SubirsReviewTop}.